Thomas D. Pollard

 Thomas Dean Pollard (born July 7, 1942) is a prominent educator, cell biologist and biophysicist whose research focuses on understanding cell motility through the study of actin filaments and myosin motors.
-He is Sterling Professor of Molecular, Cellular & Developmental Biology and a Professor of Cell Biology and Molecular Biophysics & Biochemistry at Yale University.
-He was Dean of Yale's Graduate School of Arts and Sciences from 2010 to 2014, and President of the Salk Institute for Biological Studies from 1996 to 2001.
+He is Sterling Professor Emeritus of Molecular, Cellular & Developmental Biology and a professor emeritus of cell biology and molecular biophysics & biochemistry at Yale University.
+He was dean of Yale's Graduate School of Arts and Sciences from 2010 to 2014, and president of the Salk Institute for Biological Studies from 1996 to 2001.

 Education

 He was educated at Pomona College, receiving a B.A. degree in 1964.

 He then attended Harvard Medical School, graduating cum laude in 1968.
-He then interned at Massachusetts General Hospital and began his career as a physician.
+He then interned in internal medicine at Massachusetts General Hospital.

 Career

 Following his internship, Pollard became a Staff Associate at the National Heart and Lung Institute.
-Soon after, he returned to Harvard, becoming an Assistant Professor of Anatomy in 1972, and advancing to Associate Professor in 1975.
-In 1977, Pollard was named Professor and Chairman of the Department of Cell Biology and Anatomy at Johns Hopkins University School of Medicine, where his laboratory discovered and characterized several important cellular proteins.
-In 1996, he left Hopkins to become the President of the Salk Institute for Biological Studies in La Jolla, CA, where he also maintained a highly productive research unit in the Structural Biology Laboratory.
-Additionally, Pollard served as an Adjunct Professor of Biology, of Bioengineering, and of Chemistry and Biochemistry at the University of California, San Diego.
-In 2001, Pollard began moving his laboratory to Yale, where he is currently the Sterling Professor and Chair of the Department of Molecular, Cellular & Developmental Biology and Professor of Cell Biology and Molecular Biophysics & Biochemistry.
-In 2010, President Richard Levin named Pollard Dean of the Graduate School of Arts and Sciences at Yale.
-Pollard has been very active in promoting scientific education and research primarily through two major societies, both of which he served as a past President: the American Society for Cell Biology and the Biophysical Society.
+Soon after, he returned to Harvard, becoming an assistant professor of anatomy in 1972, and advancing to associate professor in 1975.
+In 1977, Pollard was named professor and director of the department of cell biology and anatomy at Johns Hopkins University School of Medicine, where his laboratory discovered and characterized several important cellular proteins.
+In 1996, he left Hopkins to become the president of the Salk Institute for Biological Studies in La Jolla, California, where he also maintained a highly productive research unit in the structural biology laboratory.
+Additionally, Pollard served as an adjunct professor of biology, of bioengineering, and of chemistry and biochemistry at the University of California, San Diego.
+In 2001, Pollard moved his laboratory to Yale, where he was appointed Sterling Professor of Molecular, Cellular & Developmental Biology and professor of Cell Biology and of Molecular Biophysics & Biochemistry.
+From 2003 to 2010 he chaired the Department of Molecular, Cellular & Developmental Biology.
+In 2010, President Richard Levin named Pollard dean of the graduate school of arts and sciences at Yale, where he served until 2014.
+After retiring from Yale in 2021, Pollard was appointed Visiting Professor, Department of Molecular and Cell Biology, University of California, Berkeley.
+From 2018 to 2021, Pollard was director of Yale's Institute for Biological, Physical and Engineering Sciences.
+Pollard has been very active in promoting scientific education and federal funding of biomedical research primarily through two major societies, both of which he served as a past president: the American Society for Cell Biology and the Biophysical Society.

-Нe is a member of the Editorial Board for Current Biology.
+Нe is an Editor of the journal Molecular Biology of the Cell published by the American Society for Cell Biology.

 Pollard is a Fellow of the: